 5.

 Get the character of your target audience.
 Who might be interested in your profile?
 Create a few collective character types of your clients from your target audience.
 Find 5 of your clients on social media.
 Carefully review each of their profiles.
-Write down the following: profession, values, interests, gender, age, marital status, income level.
-Describe their character as detailed as possible.
-When you’re going to address your target audiences, address those particular types of characters.
-This information will give you an understanding as to what content is attractive to them.
+Write down the following: profession, values, interests, gender, age, marital status, and income level.
+Describe their character in detail.
+When addressing your target audiences, handle those particular types of characters.
+This information will give you understand of what content is attractive to them.